tesseral-labs/docs/fern/pages/concepts/organizations.md

 #### SCIM enabled

 Identified in the [Backend API](/docs/backend-api-reference) as `scimEnabled`, this boolean field represents whether [SCIM provisioning](/docs/features/scim-provisioning) is enabled for the Organization.

+#### Custom Roles enabled

+Identified in the [Backend API](/docs/backend-api-reference) as `customRolesEnabled`, this boolean field represents whether [Custom Roles](/docs/features/role-based-access-control#custom-roles) are enabled for the Organization.